Berlin '85

 Berlin '85, subtitled "The Enemy at the Gates", is a battalion-level board wargame published by Simulations Publications, Inc. (SPI) in 1980 that hypothesizes an attack on West Berlin by the Warsaw Pact.

 Description

-Berlin '85 is a game set in the 1980s during the Cold War in which the NATO forces in Berlin, consisting of French, British, and American military units, and West Berlin Police, are attacked by Soviet/Warsaw Pact units in a battle of time and attrition.
+Berlin '85 is a game set in the 1980s during the Cold War in which the NATO forces in Berlin, composed of French, British, and American military units, and West Berlin Police, are attacked by Soviet/Warsaw Pact military units in a battle involving both time and attrition.
 The game uses SPI's "Modern Battles Quad" rules with new rules for urbanized terrain, subways, fire storms, gas warfare, rubble, police, supply and airpower.